mritogether/mritogether.github.io/howto.md

 # How to access the MRI Together Zoom conference: tutorials and resources

-Following two short tutorials on how to join this Zoom Event conference.
+## Accessing the conference

+Accessing the conference is slightly different from attending a zoom meeting, in the sense that there is no "meeting code" to enter in your zoom app.
+Instead, just click on the link that you received in your email (your "ticket") and you will reach the portal.
+From here, you will be able to join the active sessions and the meeting chat (if your system supports it)

+## In case of trouble

+Usually, joining the event is smooth and easy.
+If you are experiencing some difficulty, we prepared two short tutorials.
 As it is not a standard Zoom Webinar, the procedure to join the various sessions are different from normal zoom.
-The procedure must be initiated in the browser by visiting [https://events.zoom.us/](https://events.zoom.us/) and by logging in with your zoom account.
+The procedure must be initiated either by clicking on the ticket that you received in your email, or in the browser by visiting [https://events.zoom.us/](https://events.zoom.us/) and by logging in with your zoom account.

-A Zoom client, logged into the same Zoom account as the website, is also required.
+A Zoom app is also required.
+If you are receiving some errors, please check that the account you are using on the website is the same as the account you are using in the app.
+Please check the video for a step-by-step procedure.

 Unfortunately the "lobby" option is only available for Windows and Mac users; the same is true for starting a session as a speaker or moderator.
 Linux and portable users can still join the conference, but not chat with the other participants or start a session.